 Foam mattresses are excellent for pain relief.
 These beds contour to muscles and joints to provide weightless, cloud-like comfort.
 Most foam beds use polyurethane foam (poly-foam).
 Although the quality of poly-foam varies greatly, memory foam being the highest quality version, poly-foam will usually contain some petroleum-based oil.
 However, eco-friendly mattress companies substitute some of the petroleum oil in their beds with plant-based oil.

 Petroleum is a non-renewable source gathered through drilling.
-Over time, drilling for this oil has produced several environmental issues, including oil spills that populate and destroy natural ecosystems and animal life.
+Over time, drilling for this oil has produced several environmental issues, including oil spills that populate and destroy natural ecosystems and animal life, find out out move in cleaning phoenix.
 By switching to plant-based oils, mattress brands can reduce the need for petroleum.
 Although most eco-friendly foam beds are not 100 percent plant-based, even replacing a portion of the petroleum in the bed helps the environment.